Ashutosh Mukherjee: Personal life

+His grandson Chittatosh Mookerjee was the Chief Justice of the Calcutta High Court and the Bombay High Court.
+The Mookerjee family became the first to produce three generations of justices in an Indian high court.

 Recognition and legacy

 Mukherjee was a polyglot learned in Pali, French and Russian.
 Apart from his fellowships and memberships in several international academic bodies, he was recognised by an award of the title of Saraswati in 1910 from pandits in Nabadwip, followed by that of Shastravachaspati in 1912 from the Dhaka Saraswat Samaj, Sambudhagama Chakravarty in 1914 and Bharat Martanda in 1920.
 Mukherjee was appointed a Companion of the Order of the Star of India (CSI) in June 1909, and knighted in December 1911.

 In his lifetime, he was appointed to numerous academic societies: